About Seven of Swords

 Meaning in Tarot

-We get the feeling of "in-between-ness" with in the seven of swords Tarot card meaning.
-Not fully grown into maturity, and not in infancy either.
+We get the feeling of “in-between-ness” within the seven of swords Tarot card meaning.
+Not fully grown into adulthood, and not in infancy either.
+The seven of swords is about learning to behave maturely (especially in social groups) and resisting the urge to act like a child when we don’t get our way.

 Traditional Rider-Waite imagery shows the figurehead of the card dancing between two focal points.
 On his left there is the establishment of a community, where home is.
 To his right, there is a small cluster of people, seemingly in deep discussion.